 Another recurring complaint comes from merchants hit with unexpected charges after signing a single page of a contract on a tablet without ever actually being able to read the whole document.
 They then find themselves unable to get out of the three-year deal they unwittingly signed without being charged a $295+ fee.

 Talus’s previous DBA, Future Payment Technologies, had a similarly high complaint rate at last check.
 However, the FPT BBB profile is now gone, thus erasing this electronic paper trail of horrors.

 There is, unfortunately, plenty of criticism of the company on other consumer protection sites.
-Ripoff Report currently shows three complaints against Talus Payments, 18 complaints against Future Payment Technologies, and 29 complaints against Crescent Processing Company.
+Ripoff Report currently shows three complaints against Talus Pay, 18 against Future Payment Technologies, and 29 against Crescent Processing Company.
 While some of these complaints are duplicates, it’s still a high volume (especially for a smaller company) and indicates some recurring problems with the company’s services.
 Common issues include deceptive sales practices, high (and often undisclosed) early termination fees, poor customer service, and difficulty in canceling an account.